tangjm/data-engineering-notes/public/HMRC/gvms_data.md

 date: 23/06/2022
 source: https://www.youtube.com/watch?v=S1i-FW7EpXU
 ---
 # Goods Vehicle Movement Service

 1. What is GVMS?
 2. Registering for GVMS
 3. Creating a Goods Movement Reference (GMR)
 4. How to check if you need to report for an inspection
-5. How to avoid and correct common erros
+5. How to avoid and correct common errors
 6. Help and Support available

 ### 1. What is GVMS?

 31st December 2020, the UK Government introduced a new IT platform called GVMS to support the Pre-Lodgement model for both imports and exports and to facilitate Transit movements.

-Pre-lodgement model supports RoRo (Roll on Roll off) locations.
+Pre-lodgement model will be especially helpful to RoRo (Roll on Roll off) locations.

 - bundles declaration references for goods together so the person moving them only has to present a single reference at the frontier
 - links the movement of goods to declarations